adaptyteam/adapty-docs/versioned_docs/version-3.0/sdk-installation-flutter.md

 Adapty SDK includes two key modules for seamless integration into your mobile app:

 - **Core Adapty**: This essential SDK is required for Adapty to function properly in your app.
-- **AdaptyUI**: This optional module is needed if you use the Adapty Paywall Builder, a user-friendly, no-code tool for easily creating cross-platform paywalls.
-These paywalls are built with a visual constructor right in our dashboard, run natively on the device, and require minimal effort to create high-performing designs.
+- **AdaptyUI**: This module is required if you’re using the Adapty Paywall Builder—a no-code, user-friendly tool for creating cross-platform paywalls.
+With a visual constructor right in the dashboard, you can build paywalls that run natively on devices and are designed to deliver high performance with minimal effort.
+The module is installed automatically with the Adapty SDK, but you can leave it deactivated if you don’t need it.

-Please consult the compatibility table below to choose the correct pair of Adapty SDK and AdaptyUI SDK.

 :::danger
 Go through the release checklist before releasing your app